You are here

-Any student admitted to Felician College, who discloses an existing disability, and can substantiate such a disability is entitled to the appropriate “reasonable accommodations” and service provided by the Office of Services for Students with Disabilities.
+Any student admitted to Felician University, who discloses an existing disability, and can substantiate such a disability is entitled to the appropriate “reasonable accommodations” and service provided by the Office of Services for Students with Disabilities.

 To whom do I disclose my disability(ies) and am I obligated to do so?

 A student may, at the time of application, elect to disclose a disabling condition to an admission counselor.
 However, there is no statute of limitations on the time for disclosure; a student may disclose his or her condition to any administrator or faculty member at any time.
 The disclosing student will be directed to contact the Office of Services for Students with Disabilities as soon as possible in order to substantiate the disability.
-A student is under no obligation to disclose a disability; and such information may not be solicited from any member of the College community.
+A student is under no obligation to disclose a disability; and such information may not be solicited from any member of the University community.

 Once I have disclosed my disability(ies), what is the next step?